bandicoot-imaging-sciences/bivot/README.md

 ## Installing

-To install the Bivot React NPM package:
+To install the Bivot React NPM package, run the following:

     npm install @bandicoot/bivot

+Bivot React has two peer dependencies: `react`, and `@material-ui/core`.
+If not already present, these also need to be installed in your local or global NPM environment, for example via the following command:

+    npm install react @material-ui/core

 ## Embedding - React